-(−)-Epicatechin administration protects kidney against modifications induced by short-term L-NAME treatment in rats
+(−)-Epicatechin administration protects kidneys against modifications induced by short-term l-NAME treatment in rats

-(–)-Epicatechin, a flavonoid omnipresent in plants being part of the human diet, has been associated to beneficial effects on cardiovascular health.
-The aim of this work was to evaluate the protective effect of (−)-epicatechin of NO deprivated animals on kidney, and the possible mechanism of action.
-To address the effects of the inhibition of NO synthases (NOSs) by their inhibitor N(ω)-nitro-L-arginine methyl ester (L-NAME) administration in the absence of the long-term effects of NO deprivation, the extent of the treatments was restricted to 4 days: male Sprague Dawley rats were divided into three groups: control (C), receiving water and a standard diet; L-NAME (L), receiving a solution of L-NAME (360 mg/l) as beverage and the standard diet; and L-NAME-(−)-epicatechin (LE), receiving L-NAME solution as beverage and standard diet added with (−)-epicatechin (4g/kg diet).
-L group showed altered kidney function parameters, evaluated as plasma urea and creatinine.
-Parallely, kidney oxidative stress markers, as superoxide anion production, malondyaldehide content, and 3-nitrotyrosine-protein adducts were significantly increased in NO deprivated animals.
-L-NAME treatment induced modifications in kidney NO availability determinants: increased expression of NOXs subunits (p47phox, gp91phox, NOXO1, NOX4), and lowered NOS activity. (−)-Epicatechin administration was associated to kidney function parameters similar to control values, and the normalization in oxidative stress markers, the expression of p47phox, gp91phox, and NOX4, and NOS activity.
-These results suggest that (−)-epicatechin can mitigate NO-mediated impairment of kidney function, in part due to its capacity to modulate NOXs, NOSs, and consequently oxidative stress, and NO bioavailability.
+The aim of this work was to evaluate the protective effects of (−)-epicatechin on the kidneys of NO-deprived rats.
+Male Sprague Dawley rats were divided into three groups: control (C), receiving water and standard diet; L-NAME (L), receiving a solution of N(ω)-nitro-L-arginine methyl ester (L-NAME) (360 mg l−1 in water) as a beverage and standard diet; and L-NAME-(−)-epicatechin (LE), receiving L-NAME solution as a beverage and standard diet supplemented with (−)-epicatechin (4 g kg−1 diet).
+The L-group showed altered kidney function parameters, evaluated based on plasma urea and creatinine.
+In parallel, kidney oxidative stress markers, i.e. superoxide anion production, malondialdehyde content, and 3-nitrotyrosine protein adducts, were significantly increased in the L group.
+In addition, L-NAME treatment induced modifications in kidney NO bioavailability determinants: increased expression of NOX subunits (p47phox, gp91phox, NOXO1, and NOX4) and lowered NOS activity. (−)-Epicatechin administration restored kidney function parameters, oxidative stress markers, expression of p47phox, gp91phox, and NOX4 and NOS activity to control values.
+These results indicate that (−)-epicatechin can mitigate NO-mediated impairment of kidney function, in part due to its capacity to modulate NOXs, NOSs, and consequently oxidative stress, and NO bioavailability.